jcksnvllxr80/weather-station/README.md

 - add ability to take asynchronous requests over network via REST so that local nagios can query weather status

-### Use Thonny to write the followiong code to ESP32-C3-Mini
+### Use Thonny to write the following code to ESP32-C3-Mini

 ```python
 # 1-wire DS18B20